ontodev/robot/docs/extract.md

 ### Unknown Config Option

-This error message means that an unexpected `! <option-name>` option was provided in the configuration file.
+This error message means that an unexpected `--<option-name>` option was provided in the configuration file.
 The accepted options are [listed here](#import-configuration-file).

 ### Unknown Individuals Error